 The Sindh Bully from Pakistan is often confused with its cousin, the Bully Kutta.
 This is due in part that it also is often referred to as a Bully Kutta as the term is used somewhat generically in Pakistan to mean Bull Dog.
 The two, however, are different.

 The Sindh Bully / Sindh Mastiff is somewhat smaller than the standard Bully Kutta and retains more of a mastiff as opposed to the standard Bulldog look.
-Due to the lack of developed nature of the economy and constant civil struggle of the region little emphasis is placed on their recording and documentation.
+Due to the lack of a developed economy and the constant civil struggle of the region, little emphasis is placed on their recording and documentation.

-Another difference that most less informed would notice right away when comparing the two would be that the Bully Kutta is typically all or predominantly white, whereas the Sindh Bull/Sindh Mastiff is usually brindle, black or fawn with only 15% white.
-Some all-white Sindh Bully/Sindh Mastiffs however have been noted.
+Another difference that most less informed would notice right away when comparing the two would be that the Bully Kutta is typically all or predominantly white.
+In contrast, the Sindh Bull/Sindh Mastiff is usually brindle, black, or fawn, with only 15% or less white.
+Some all-white Sindh Bully/Sindh Mastiffs, however, have been noted.